mattephi/theormech.hw/RHW1/README.md

 The work is done within the single Jupyter Notebook.
 All the simulations were printed directly to the gif files.
 To replicate the result you should execute the [notebook](rhw1.ipynb)

-This is the first homework when I finally started using custom class for simple and fast plotting.

 - Python Notebooks
 - python3
 - numpy